-Any employee who first comes into possession of any property shall retain such property in his/ her possession until it is properly tagged and placed in the designated property locker or storage room, along with the RMS bar code..
+Any employee who first comes into possession of any property shall retain such property in his/her possession until it is properly tagged and placed in the designated property locker or storage room, along with the property form.
 Care shall be taken to maintain the chain of custody for all evidence.
-All property or evidence shall require a written report detailing the circumstances by which the property was collected, where it was collected, and describing each item.